harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 [OpenJPEG](https://www.openjpeg.org/) is an open-source JPEG 2000 codec written in C. There is no GUI.
 This command-line tool is easiest to run and maintain via a command-line friendly OS like Linux, so I recommend installing Linux on your Windows 10 machine, taking advantage of W10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) feature.

 Below are instructions for compiling OpenJPEG and ImageMagick from source code.
-It is easier to install pre-compiled versions using **apt**, but I've had issues with prior installations that I resolved by compiling the source code, so that is what I offer.
+It is easier to install pre-compiled versions using **apt**, but I've had issues with prior installations that I resolved by compiling the source code, so that is what I recommend.

 And you don't need to install ImageMagick at all, but it is a very useful utility.

 If you'd like to try installing OpenJPEG via the precompiled version first, the following command should do the trick: